ISISComputingGroup/ibex_developers_manual/Motors-Trouble-Shooting.md

 This can mean it has hit a limit switch (look at the limit switch status).
 If it has hit a soft limit it means that the motor steps have hit the hi/low limit set in the motor record.
 This may be fine or it maybe that the motor/encoder are out of sync.
 Rehoming the axis will fix it.
 (If you can't home it, talk with the instrument scientist and make sure they get a homing routine set up.
 For the moment you can set the raw motor steps on the detailed motor panel by clicking set then entering raw motor steps to be what you want, then clicking use).
 If you would like the motor to resync back to the encoder automatically then you can set e.g. MTR0101_MOT_ENC_SYNC_TOL_SP to a non-zero value which is the max EGU they are allowed to differ by but this is dangerous on incremental encoders as you do not know if it's the encoder or the motor that's out.

-### The axis will not move away from a limit, a message gets put in the log of "move failed, `wlp` active" or "Wrong limit protect stop motor"
+### The axis will not move away from a limit regardless of direction, a message gets put in the log of "move failed, `wlp` active" or "Wrong limit protect stop motor"

 There is a Galil specific PV called `MTRXXXX_WLP_CMD` which controls whether an axis treats both limits as high and low.
 The default setting is On, it should be set to Off.